davidjeddy/starshatter-dev-v2/readme.md

 ## Warning
-This was a hobby project but an untrained `web developer` on long ago end of life of a language that has come a very long way in 15 years.
+This was a hobby project on long ago end of life of a language version.
-Though recent wrapped in a docker container for portability this site IS NOT:
+Though recently wrapped in a docker container for portability and hosted in a GiT repo; neither of which existed when the site was made, this site IS NOT:
  - Secure
  - Pragmatic
  - Best practice adhering